What Is the Cost of Attendance in College?

 What does cost of attendance mean for college?

 The cost of attendance (COA) is an estimate for the total cost of attending a college for a single year.
-The COA includes not only tuition, but costs like room and board, food and meals, books and supplies, transportation, and other miscellaneous personal costs.
+The COA includes tuition, room and board, food and meals, books and supplies, transportation, and other miscellaneous personal costs.
 The items required for inclusion in the COA are outlined by federal law and each college or university is required to publish the details for the college’s COA on the school website.

 What is the difference between cost of attendance and tuition?